Interesting, and Lucrative, Apprenticeships: A Few Suggested Resources

 SMART MODELS FOR WORKFORCE TRAINING

 SOCIAL ENTERPRISES: One of the most promising trends in the philanthropy world are organizations pursuing more profit-oriented approaches to social good called “venture philanthropy” and “impact investing.”
-An interesting examplar of this movement is REDF, which funds businesses that are competitive, revenue-generating operations with a clear social mission: they hire and train people who would otherwise be held back because of a history of homelessness, incarceration, mental health issues, substance abuse, or limited education.
+An interesting exemplar of this movement is REDF, which funds businesses that are competitive, revenue-generating operations with a clear social mission: they hire and train people who would otherwise be held back because of a history of homelessness, incarceration, mental health issues, substance abuse, or limited education.

 CARE ACADEMY: While one can never be sure of which professions will grow or decline, there is one field where expansion is pretty much guaranteed: home health care, for the nation’s growing cohort of senior citizens.
 To meet this demand, Care Academy has devised an unusually efficient system of training.
 They’ve produced hundreds of short videos that a home caregiver can pull up when emergencies occur that they don’t know how to handle.
 To expand training for home caregivers, Care Academy has also teamed up with CareLinx.
 To learn more, here is Care Academy’s FAQ.